eclipse-tractusx/tractus-x-umbrella/charts/umbrella/README.md

 timeout 5
 ```

-If you still face DNS issues afterward, add the hosts to your /etc/hosts file:
+If you still face DNS issues, add the hosts to your /etc/hosts file:

 ```
 192.168.49.2    centralidp.tx.test